GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/integration-guide/index.md

 website.
 It is helpful to debug this part of the relationship without creating the website to application validation.

-Here’s how to test this on a development device:
+Here's how to test this on a development device:

 ### Enable debug mode {: #debugging }